BS in Kinesiology

 - Demonstrate knowledge and skills equivalent to what is required to pass the ACSM-CCEP, and/or ACSM-EIM Level 1 and 2 certification and credentialing exams.

-The Bachelor of Science in Kinesiology requires:
+The Bachelor of Science in Kinesiology-Exercise Science requires:

-- Completion of the general University core,
+- Completion of the general university core,

-- Kinesiology core,
+- Kinesiology Electives,

-- Kinesiology Professional Courses,
+- Physical Education Professional Courses,

 Students who participate in internships with agencies or school districts requiring background checks must successfully pass the background check in order to complete the internship requirements.
 See http://utep.edu/chs/compliance/ for more information.